Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 Nuclear Tech for 1.12.2 with a side of Refined Storage packaged with a ton of quests and nice little details.

+Not a single beta or alpha release like other modpacks, this thing is complete and final, fatten your brain with my delicious intellect.

 My curated list of optimization mods was also added, maximizing performance.

 OptiFine is disregarded and will cause issues, I have done my best to implement _most_ of its features.
 Though if you want shaders you'll have to use it (at your own discretion, without warranties).